-In 1903, The Republic of Texas Museum was housed in one room of the State Capitol.
-The collection of Republic era artifacts grew rapidly through the dedicated efforts of the Daughters of the Republic of Texas (DRT).
+In 1903, those items were relocated to one room in the State Capitol.
+The Republic of Texas Museum collection of Republic era artifacts grew rapidly through the dedicated efforts of the Daughters of the Republic of Texas (DRT).
 To no one’s surprise they out grew that one room.